rashireader908/rashireader908/README.md

-# Hi, I'm Elijah 👋
+# Hi, I'm Elijah Morris, Founder of SaveCatcher 👋

 I'm a developer who loves building.
 For example, I enjoy projects like mock operating systems in Python and mock social media platforms like SciConnect.
 Currently working on **SaveCatcher**, a privacy-first platform for detecting subscriptions and price hikes from bank statements. all processed locally.